-* Tours are priced and charged in US dollars; prices in other currencies are provided for reference only and will be calculated based on the exchange rate at the time of payment.
+* Kayaking trips & tours to destinations outside of Canada are priced and charged in US dollars; prices in other currencies can be estimated by clicking here.
 There is no additional tax on tours to international destinations.
 Please see our terms and conditions for full payment and fees information.

 Sun, Sand & fun – kayak the bahamas!

 Spirit of the West Adventures is excited to be offering our 6th season of kayaking tours in the beautiful Bahamas!
 These tours have been designed to provide the perfect balance between kayaking and time spent lounging under a palm tree, snorkelling and generally just enjoying all that the Bahamas has to offer.